 To remove judder, the Real Cinema option must be enabled in the Picture Option Settings menu.

-The SM9500 has an excellent low input lag.
+The LG 65SM9500PUA has an excellent low input lag.
 The TV feels very responsive as long as you are in 'Game' mode.
 To get low input lag and display proper chroma 4:4:4 you must change the input icon to PC and you can do that from any picture mode.

-You can display proper chroma 4:4:4 in all resolutions as long as PC mode is enabled, except the 1080p @ 120Hz which doesn't.
+The LG SM9500, just like the C9, supports the majority of most common resolutions.
+It can display proper chroma 4:4:4 at all supported resolutions as long as PC mode is enabled, except for 1080p @ 120Hz.

 Some of the high bandwidth resolutions, like 4k @ 60Hz + HDR, require the HDMI ULTRA HD Deep Color setting to be enabled for the port in use.

-The SM9500 supports eARC when connected to a compatible AV Receiver.
+The LG 65SM9500PUA supports eARC when connected to a compatible AV Receiver.
 This allows you to send higher quality DTS:X and Dolby Atmos via TrueHD sound from an external device to your receiver.
-The SM9500 also supports DTS and Dolby Digital passthrough to a standard ARC receiver.
+It also supports DTS and Dolby Digital passthrough to a standard ARC receiver.

-The frequency response is decent.
-LFE (low-frequency extension) is at 71Hz, and thus the TV won't produce any thump or rumble but has a decent amount of body and punch to its bass.
-The response above the LFE point is quite well-balanced, and the TV produces clear and intelligible dialog.
+The frequency response is okay.
+It lacks bass extension, which means it can't produce any thump or rumble but has a decent amount of body and punch to its bass.
+The response above the LFE point is quite well-balanced, and the TV produces clear dialogue.
 This TV can get fairly loud but will produce some pumping and compression artifacts under maximum load.